-Are you interested in a nursing career?
-Then you should know that there are several paths to becoming a nurse.
-Two of the most common ways are to earn your RN designation through a 1 year program, or to earn your four year bachelor of science in nursing, or BSN.
-Let’s take a closer look at these two options so you can decide how you want to start your nursing career.
+Are you interested in a career in registered nursing?
+Then you should know that there are several paths to becoming an RN.
+It basically comes down to deciding between earning an RN diploma or associate’s degree in nursing (ADN) in about 2 or 3 year’s time, or a four-year bachelor of science in nursing (BSN).
+Let’s take a closer look at the options so you can better decide how you want to start your nursing career.

-Earning your RN with a diploma program usually is a one or two year process.
+Earning your RN through a diploma or associate’s degree program is usually a one or two year process.
 Getting your BSN straight out of high school will take four years.
 The advantage to earning your RN with a diploma program is that it does not take as much time as a BSN.
 Once you pass your NCLEX exam, you can then start to work as a nurse.
 This allows you to gain nursing experience faster.
 This could be a big benefit for you, if you want to see if nursing is the right career for you, before committing to a BSN program.

-Many nurses choose to not earn their BSN right out of high school.
-However, in many cases, nurses decide it will greatly benefit their career if they earn their BSN eventually.
-The good news is that you can earn your BSN after getting your RN diploma, and it often will take no more than two years.
-These days, there are many RN to BSN online degree programs available, and many of them are online.
+Many nurses choose not to earn their BSN right out of high school.
+However, in many cases, even nurses that start out with an ADN or diploma decide it will greatly benefit their career if they earn their BSN eventually.
+The good news is that you can earn your BSN after getting your RN diploma or associate’s, often in as little as just two years.
+These days, there are many RN to BSN degree programs available, and many of them are online.

 YouTube Special Feature

 *Source: BurningGlass.com (analysis of nurse job postings, 4/25/2013-7/21/2013)

 Whether you earn a BSN, ADN or diploma in nursing, you will be involved in direct patient care, but the type of work you do will depend upon your education level.

 People with an RN designation will do simple nursing care, such as recording patient symptoms, working with simple medical equipment, educating patients on diseases and illnesses, and working in close consultation with doctors and other nurses.